telerik/blazor-docs/components/gantt/dependencies/overview.md

 # Gantt Dependencies

 The Telerik Gantt for Blazor allows you define dependencies, which are rendered in the [Timeline]({%slug gantt-timeline%}) section of the component.
 A dependency represents a relation between two tasks.
 The direction of the arrow indicates which task is dependent on the other.
-You can bind a [data collection]({%slug gantt-dependencies-databind%}), define different [types]({%slug gantt-dependencies-types%}) of dependencies, and allow your users to [edit]({%slug gantt-dependencies-editing%}) the dependencies.
+You can bind a [data collection of different dependecy types]({%slug gantt-dependencies-databind%}) and allow your users to [edit]({%slug gantt-dependencies-editing%}) the dependencies.

 ## Basics